glaucopater/React/README.md

 React-Sorrt
 ===

-Add new values, they will be sorted a saved in your browser local storage without cookies
+Add new values, they will be sorted and saved in your browser local storage without cookies